Expand your hereditary angioedema (HAE) vocabulary

-A rare disease like hereditary angioedema (HAE) can mean reading through a lot of complicated language and medical terminology.
+Learning about a rare disease like HAE can mean reading through a lot of complicated language and medical terminology.
+Here’s help.

-The part of the body between the chest and pelvis that surrounds the stomach, intestines, liver, spleen and pancreas.
+The part of the body between the chest and the pelvis that surrounds the stomach, intestines, liver, spleen and pancreas.
 This is a common location affected during an HAE attack.
-Before diagnosis, abdominal attacks can be confused with other medical conditions, such as appendicitis or irritable bowel syndrome.

 Antihistamines are medications used to relieve allergy symptoms, like sneezing and itching.
-Antihistamines do not help reduce the swelling in an HAE attack.
+Antihistamines do not help reduce the swelling in a HAE attack.

 Appendicitis is a serious medical condition in which the appendix becomes inflamed and painful.
 Appendicitis requires prompt surgery.
 Left untreated, an inflamed appendix will eventually burst, or perforate, and spread infection into other parts of the body.

 Bradykinin is a protein found in the blood.
-When there is too much bradykinin in the blood, it can cause blood vessels to leak into surrounding tissue, causing the swelling, inflammation and pain experienced during an HAE attack.
+When there is too much bradykinin in the blood, it can result in the swelling experienced during an HAE attack.

-C1-esterase is a protein found in the blood.
-When it’s at normal levels and working properly, it helps to regulate inflammation in the body.
-If there’s not enough working C1-esterase inhibitor, your body isn’t able to perform this function–and that can put you at risk of an HAE attack.
+C1 esterase is a protein found in the blood.
+When it’s at normal levels and working properly, it helps to regulate swelling in the body.
+If there’s not enough working C1 esterase inhibitor (C1-INH), your body isn’t able to perform this function–and that can put you at risk of an HAE attack.

-A protein found in blood that plays an important role in the immune system.
-It helps kill disease-causing bacteria and viruses.
+A protein found in blood.
 Measuring C4 levels can help your doctor diagnose and monitor treatment of certain diseases, such as HAE.